eth-infinitism/trampoline/README.md

 3. Add your network details in `hardhat.condig.ts`.
 4. Deploy the factory using `INFURA_ID=<required> npx hardhat deploy --network <network>`.
 5. Edit the `factory_address` in `src/exconfig.ts`
-6. Edit the `bundler` url in `src/exconfig.ts` that points to your network and accepts requests for your EntryPoint.
+6. Set `bundler` in `src/exconfig.ts` to a bundler that points to your network and accepts requests for your EntryPoint.
 7. Run `yarn start`

 ### Local Network

 1. Run a local hardhat node with `npx hardhat node` or use the node inside the bundler repo.
-2. Deploy EntryPoint from [the infinitism repo](https://github.com/eth-infinitism/account-abstraction), you can find the instructions [below](#how-to-deploy-entrypoint-locally).
+2. Deploy EntryPoint from [the account-abstraction repo](https://github.com/eth-infinitism/account-abstraction), you can find the instructions [below](#how-to-deploy-entrypoint-locally).
 3. Edit the `entryPointAddress` in `src/exconfig.ts`.
 4. Deploy the factory using `npx hardhat deploy --network localhost`.
 5. Edit the `factory_address` in `src/exconfig.ts`
-6. Start a local bunder from [the infinitism repo](https://github.com/eth-infinitism/bundler), you can find the instructions [below](#how-to-run-bundler-locally).
+6. Start a local bunder from [the bundler repo](https://github.com/eth-infinitism/bundler), you can find the instructions [below](#how-to-run-bundler-locally).
-7. Edit the `bundler` to `http://localhost:9000/rpc` url in `src/exconfig.ts` that points to your network and accepts requests for your EntryPoint.
+7. Set `bundler` to `http://localhost:3000/rpc` in `src/exconfig.ts`.
 8. Run `yarn start`

 ### How to deploy EntryPoint Locally